There are quite a large number of places cats can and often do scratch up in a household, and their top pick is not always the couch.

 Some cats prefer scratching up mattresses, dining room chairs, or even walls.
 It’s not unheard of for a cat to go so far as scratching up doors, though it’s certainly less common than a cat taking claws to rugs or sofas.

 No matter where your cat is currently scratching, if the end result is something you’re not pleased with, there are measures you can take to minimize or completely rid yourself of your cat’s poor scratch location choice.
 And I’m absolutely not talking about declawing here.
 Nor do I think it’s necessary to fit your cat with temporary nail caps like Soft Claws that cover a cat’s sometimes viciously sharp nails.
-These work, and very well, while being extremely inexpensive and not at all detrimental to a cat, but in my opinion, they can still be problematic, as if either an outdoor or indoor-only cat accidentally gets lost outdoors, he or she won’t be able to climb up trees and fences, let alone hunt, to maintain survival and eventually find his or her way back home.
+These work, and very well, at protecting furniture – all while being extremely inexpensive, not altering the incredibly healthy feline scratch behaviour itself, and typically not being at all detrimental to a cat, but in my opinion, they can still be problematic, as if either an outdoor or indoor-only cat accidentally gets lost outdoors, he or she won’t be able to climb up trees and fences, let alone hunt, to maintain survival and eventually find his or her way back home.

 What am I talking about then, if not declawing and not cat nail caps?
 Training your cat to stop scratching up furniture (here’s how).